Cadbury Castle, Somerset: Early occupation of the site

 The earliest settlement on the site is represented by pits and post holes dated with Neolithic pottery and flints.
 These are the remains of a small agricultural settlement which was unenclosed.
 Bones recovered from the site have been radiocarbon dated to 3500 and 3300 BC.
 A bank under the later Iron Age defences is likely to be a lynchet or terrace derived from early ploughing of the hilltop.
 The site was also occupied in the Late Bronze Age, from which ovens have been identified.
 Radical revisions of the Bronze Age archaeology on the lower slopes resulted from discoveries during excavations and survey work by the South Cadbury Environs Project.
 Finds include the first Bronze Age shield from an excavation in northwest Europe, an example of the distinctive Yetholm-type.
-Carbon dating implies that the shield was deposited in the 10th century BC, although metallurgical evidence suggests that it was manufactured two centuries earlier.
+The shield dates from the period 1350–1150 BC.
 A metal-working building and associated enclosure were discovered 2 km south east of the hillfort, roughly contemporary with the period of manufacture.
+Some of the diagnostic pottery for the early phases of the site were discovered by Mary Harfield.

 Human occupation continued throughout the Iron Age.
 A stone enclosure was constructed around 300 BC with timber revetting, and ploughing ceased within the hilltop site.
 Excavations have shown the signs of four and six post rectangular buildings which were gradually replaced with roundhouses.
 Large ramparts and elaborate timber defences were constructed and refortified over the following centuries.
 Excavation revealed round and rectangular house foundations, metalworking, and a possible sequence of small rectangular temples or shrines, indicating permanent oppidum-like occupation.
 Excavations were undertaken by local clergyman James Bennett in 1890 and Harold St George Gray in 1913, followed by major work led by archaeologist Leslie Alcock from 1966 to 1970.
 He identified a long sequence of occupation on the site and many of the finds are displayed in the Museum of Somerset in Taunton.
 The finds from the Late Bronze Age to the Early Iron Age, exploring the ramparts and southwestern gate structure, represent one of the deepest and most complex Iron Age stratigraphic sequences excavated in southern Britain.